 SGX-listed companies are required to establish a nominating committee which is responsible for making recommendations to the Board on, among others, the process and criteria for evaluation of the performance of the Board, its board committees and directors.
+Boards may also enlist the help of an external evaluator to facilitate the board and director evaluation process, and this is perceived as providing an additional element of independence and encouraging candour.
 ACRA has wide disciplinary and enforcement powers.
 Other than prosecuting errant directors in court, ACRA's various other regulatory tools include seeking court orders to disqualify directors, issuing debarment orders to prevent directors from assuming further directorships, requiring directors to attend mandatory outreach training sessions, issuing private warnings, etc. ACRA works with and refers breaches to other appropriate law enforcement agencies.
 The SGX also has wide-ranging regulatory tools under the SGX-LR, and also refers serious matters to regulatory authorities e.g. ACRA or the Monetary Authority of Singapore (MAS).